killuhwhale/reportr/README.md

   - Decided to NOT use spreadsheet calculated columns
     - Freshwater App uses precalculated totalN from spreadsheet
+    - For each sheet, calculate totals to store in DB, they are needed for totals in views

+  - Need Data Summaries in ea view similar to Merced Site

   - (BUG) No validation checks